Idiot (2022 film): Plot

-Thus, the paths of Neelagandi, the dead royal family, Paandi and Burfi and the kidnappers all coincide at the palace.
-The kidnappers' attempts to flee the palace are stymied when they realise that the ghosts truly dead, and hilarity ensues due to Paandi's and Burfi's delusions and lack of concern about the ghosts.
-Meanwhile, Raasu Gounder and Parimalam visit the palace and are offended by their son's refusal to acknowledge them.
-At the same time, Sumitha's father enlists a priest in order to help rescue her from the palace.
+Thus, the paths of Neelakandi, the dead royal family, Paandi and Burfi and the kidnappers coincide at the palace.
+When the kidnappers realise that the ghosts are dead, their attempts to escape the chateau and hilarity ensue due to Paandi's and Burfi's delusions and lack of concern about the ghosts.
+Meanwhile, Raasu Gounder and Parimalam visit the castle and are offended by their son's refusal to acknowledge them.
+At the same time, Sumitha's father enlists a priest to help rescue her from the palace.

-Upon their arrival, the dead king recognises Sumitha's father as his youngest son, and the family switches sides to rescue Sumitha.
-The priest sets up a ritual to protect Sumitha during the eclipse, but it is destroyed by Burfi, who misunderstands it as Paandi's wedding, to which he hadn't been invited.
-As Neelagandi begins the ritual, the priest empowers Paandi to fight against her evil powers, then tricks Neelagandi into believing that Paandi is the reincarnation of her dead lover.
-When Neelagandi embraces Paandi, the priest releases the soul of Neelagandi's lover, who is enraged by her apparent betrayal and kills her.
-The eclipse ends soon after, and Sumitha is rescued.
+Upon their arrival, the dead king recognizes Sumitha's father as his youngest son, and the family switches sides to rescue Sumitha.
+The priest sets up a ritual to protect Sumitha during the eclipse, but Burfi destroys it and misunderstands it as Paandi's wedding, which no one invited him to.
+As Neelakandi begins the ritual, the priest empowers Paandi to fight against her evil powers and then tricks Neelakandi into believing that Paandi is the reincarnation of her dead lover.
+When Neelakandi embraces Paandi, the priest releases the soul of Neelakandi's lover, who is enraged by her apparent betrayal and kills her.
+The eclipse ends soon after, and the priest revives Sumitha and rescues her.